mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 > 🐿️ You can change the name of the URL Vercel assigned to your project if you go to **Settings** > **Domains**.

-Each time you push to your GitHub repository Vercel is going to redeploy and run the build since it's integrated with GitHub.
+Each time you push to the GitHub repository, Vercel is going to redeploy and run the build since it's integrated with GitHub.

 Congrats! 🎉